 - Anything else about the agency and their work that is important to you and the execution of the project

-While you will have already stated when you want the proposal by, it’s crucial that you declare a timeline for the scope of work.
-Ask yourself:
+It’s crucial that you declare a timeline for the scope of work.

 - Do you have milestones and benchmarks to define each part of the process?